mlubinsky/mlubinsky.github.com/pg/postgis.md

   UPDATE artwork SET where_is = ST_POINT(X, Y);
 ```

-#### create a   table for data from a CSV that has lat and lon columns:
+#### Create a table for data from a CSV that has lat and lon columns:
 ```sql
 create table noise.locations
 (